-In addition to the payment of base salary, benefits and pension as set out above, the Group's Annual Bonus Plan, LTIP, DSBP, SIP and SAYE contain provisions for the termination of employment.
+In addition to the payment of base salary, benefits and pension as set out above, the Group's Annual Bonus Plan, LTIP, RSP, DSBP, SIP and SAYE contain provisions for the termination of employment.

 Component Good Leaver Bad Leaver Change of control Annual Bonus Plan Where an Executive Director's employment is terminated after the end of a performance year but before the payment is made, the Executive will be eligible for an annual bonus award for that performance year subject to an assessment based on performance achieved over the period.
 Outstanding award is forfeited.
 An Executive Director may receive a bonus, the amount of which will be determined by the Committee, taking into account such factors as it considers relevant, including the proportion of the elapsed performance period at the date of change of control and performance to that point.
-Where an Executive Director's employment is terminated during a performance year, a pro rata annual bonus for the period worked in that performance year may be payable in relation to that year's bonus (in the case of injury, ill health, disability, death or retirement) or in relation to personal objectives set only (in other Good Leaver cases).
-Deferred Share Bonus Plan (DSBP) s Awards may be retained until the normal vesting date.
+Where an Executive Director's employment is terminated during a performance year, a pro rata annual bonus for the period worked in that performance year may be payable in relation to that year's bonus.
+Deferred Share Bonus Plan (DSBP) Awards may be retained until the normal vesting date.
 In exceptional circumstances the Committee may accelerate vesting at the date of cessation.
 Outstanding awards lapse.
 In accordance with the rules of the DSBP, outstanding awards will normally vest in full on a change of control.